 On the 11th, employees will work 1 hour less.
 That’s an 8-hour workday.

 From 14th to 17th, four days will be allocated for a 9-hour workday.
 It will cover another 36 hours of work.

 So, in total, your employees will work 80 hours.
 (36 hours + 4 hours + 36 hours= 80 hours).

 More importantly, they will enjoy five days off on the 5th, 6th, 12th, 13th and 18th.
 The last day is an additional holiday- it helps your employees bring more balance to their work-life process.

-Following list will show you a comparison between a traditional bi-weekly work schedule and a 9/80 work schedule with hourly calculation in order to treat your hourly based employees in the right way.
+The following list will show you a comparison between a traditional bi-weekly work schedule and a 9/80 work schedule with hourly calculation in order to treat your hourly-based employees in the right way.

 The above chart compares a traditional 8-hours workday schedule and a 9/80 work schedule in a bi-weekly manner.

 We can see that, in the 9/80 work schedule, though the employees will have to work 4 hours more than usual in the first week, they will work 4 hours less in the subsequent week.

 But, the magic remains at the end as the employees will get an extra day off on the last day of Week 2!